swothackathon/swothackathon.github.io/README.md

 ## Overview

-This is the website for the ICESat-2 hackweek.
+This is the website for the SWOT Hackathon.
+Based on the ICESat-2 hackweek site.